Pumpkin Chia Pudding

-This Pumpkin Spice Chia Pudding is rich, creamy and dreamy, while still being incredibly healthy, making it a delicious fall treat.
+This pumpkin chia pudding is rich, creamy and dreamy, while still being incredibly healthy, making it a delicious fall treat.

 Fall is my favourite season of all, and I used to get so excited when the festive drinks started showing up on coffee shop menus, especially the pumpkin spice latte.
 As soon as the leaves would turn, I would put on a warm woolly sweater and head to my local Starbucks for a cup to go.
 In fact, my sister and I used to make it a yearly ritual and we would always go together for our first cup of the season.
 It was a fun thing to do together, and something we always looked forward to, but looking back it makes me cringe a little.

 Don’t get me wrong, I love my sister, and Iove going for coffee with her, but now what we both pay a lot more attention to the quality of the food we eat and drink, the fact that our beloved grande pumpkin spice latte contains 50 grams of sugar is enough to scare me away from it forever.
-However, that doesn’t mean I’ve not lost my love for the flavour of pumpkin spice, I just find different ways to do it like this Pumpkin Spice Chia Pudding.
+However, that doesn’t mean I’ve not lost my love for the flavour of pumpkin spice, I just find different ways to do it like this pumpkin chia pudding.

 I know this recipe might sound a little odd, but I can assure you that the taste of this is bang on.
 The combination of spices in this recipe and addition of the coconut cream topping helps to make it a rich and satisfying treat made completely of whole foods.
-Heck, start your day off with my gluten-free Pumpkin Spice Pancakes, and end the day with this Pumpkin Spice Chia Pudding and I promise you’ll be dreaming sweet pumpkin spice dreams.
+Heck, start your day off with my gluten-free pumpkin spice pancakes, and end the day with this pumpkin chia pudding and I promise you’ll be dreaming sweet pumpkin spice dreams.

 - Prep Time: 10 minutes

 - Yield: 2 puddings 1x

 - Category: Dessert